-Joy is also a Registered Nurse specializing in Behavioral Health, currently working with teenagers with emotional and behavioral dysregulation.
-She is keenly aware that good communication and the understanding that behaviors are a reflection of emotion are essential to achieve the best outcomes for her clients.
-Her perspective on dog training is much the same, and she strongly believes that within the connection between humans and dogs is their ability to form intimate bonds.
+Joy had a successful 30+ year career working as a Registered Nurse, specializing in the behavioral health of teenagers with emotional and behavioral dysregulation.
+As a retired RN, she is keenly aware that good communication and the understanding that behaviors are a reflection of emotion are essential to achieve the best outcomes for her clients.
+Her perspective on dog training is much the same.
+She strongly believes that within the connection between humans and dogs lies their ability to form intimate bonds.
 Joy perceives dogs as perpetual toddlers who rely on a nurturing and stimulating environment to feel confident, safe, and secure in the world.
-Joy’s goal is to provide the knowledge and understanding of dog’s needs and behaviors, and a reward based training program, to enhance the relationship between owners and their dogs, in order to live together happily and harmoniously.
+Joy’s goal is to provide the knowledge and understanding of dog’s needs and behaviors to implement a reward based training program that adds harmony and happiness to relationships between owners and their dogs.

 "I can’t tell you the difference you made in Trevor's and my life after your sessions with us.
 I learned to be more consistent and Trevor more obedient with just a few lessons.
 Your gentle but firm approach to my pit bull was all he needed to become easier for me to handle.
 You showed me that he is very intelligent but needs firm, consistent and repetitive sessions to help him to learn: 1) Delayed gratification – to sit and wait for a command to start eating as I give him his food or treats.
 2) Commands of – sit, stay, down,come.
 3) Loose lease walking- preventing him from pulling me during our walks and walking calmly beside me.
 4) Tips on not allowing him to jump on me or visitors during greetings."
 Thank you for your help in assisting me in managing so energetic and powerful a dog.
 Trevor and I are forever grateful."